-If it wasn’t for this boy and his dog, blind people would not get the love and equality they deserve.
-He is a true inspiration to the not only the blind but people and dogs alike.
+If it wasn’t for this boy and his German Shepherd, blind people would not get the love and equality they deserve.
+He is a true inspiration to the not only the blind but people and canines alike.

 The first thing that probably comes to mind when you see the name Nemo is the famous clown fish from Finding Nemo.
 But another famous animal many people do not know about is Nemo the Sentry dog.
 It was early in the morning on December 4th 1966 on Tan Son Nhut Air Base in Veitnam.
 K-9 Nemo and his owner named Robert Throneburg had begun to patrol the area when they began to take enemy fire.

 Releasing Nemo, Throneburg turned and began firing back.
 A bullet went through Nemo’s right eye that went out his mouth, while Throneburg got shot in the shoulder.
 Ignoring his injury best he could Nemo proceeded to attack the Vietcong enemy.
 Because of Nemo’s bravery this saved Throneburg’s life and gave him enough time to call for backup.

 Since Nemo was wounded, he crawled over to his owner and used his body to cover him best he could.
 Both were rescued in the end but Nemo stayed in protection mode and would not let the rescue team anywhere near Throneburg.